keenkangaroos/ripple/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+ ripple

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+ A musical time machine for the audiophile in all of us.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+ This product allows you to instantly create a playlist of the Billboard Top 40 hits from any year you desire.

 ## Problem ##
   > Describe the problem your product solves.

+ Quickly finding a snapshot of popular musical history to listen to.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+ By data scraping the top 40 hits and utilizing the Spotify API, we create a playlist of the top charting songs from a given year.
+Simply select the year and we'll do the rest.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  "Prove to your friends that 1999 was the best year in musical history!"

 ## How to Get Started ##
   > Describe how easy it is to get started.

+ Select a year, click a song, enjoy.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+ "I finally proved to my friends that 1999 was the best year in music history!"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+ If you're ever in the mood to relive the aural glory days of your youth, this is the web app for you.